Forecasting Ionospheric Irregularities on GNSS Lines of Sight Using Dynamic Graphs with Ephemeris Conditioning: Discussion

-Beyond representation, the dynamic graph framework opens several directions for further research.
-The graph topology itself is a largely unexplored design space: the current $K$-NN construction is purely geometric, whereas edges could encode physical priors such as magnetic field line connectivity, reflecting the field-aligned structure of ionospheric irregularities~\cite{Bhattacharyya2022EPB}.
+The dynamic graph framework opens several directions for further research.
+The graph topology itself is a largely unexplored design space: the current $K$-NN construction is purely geometric.
+Edges could instead encode physical priors such as magnetic field line connectivity, reflecting the field-aligned structure of ionospheric irregularities~\cite{Bhattacharyya2022EPB}.
 Node features could likewise be augmented with additional physical drivers such as vertical plasma drift associated with pre-reversal enhancement~\cite{Abadi2022EPB}.
-Because historical and ephemeris-conditioning graphs can be constructed separately, such physics-informed modifications remain fully compatible with the conditioning mechanism.
+Because historical and future graphs can be constructed separately, such physics-informed modifications remain compatible with the conditioning mechanism.
+The framework is similarly agnostic to the choice of observable: ROTI is used here, but scintillation indices ($S_4$, $\sigma_\phi$) or other ionospheric parameters could be used instead.

+Per-LoS prediction is particularly relevant to safety-critical ground- and satellite-based augmentation systems (GBAS/SBAS), whose availability can be significantly degraded by post-sunset irregularities~\cite{MariniPereira2023GBAS}.
+For these systems, regional disturbance proxies are not necessarily informative, as high ROTI can occur without affecting system availability.
+Because predictions are made per LoS on the known future geometry, the framework can instead target operationally relevant quantities, such as per-LoS availability, ionospheric gradients, or dilution of precision.
+This can provide timely warning ahead of stressed periods and improve operational planning for aviation.

-Scaling to larger and more diverse observation networks is an immediate next step and introduces considerations along two axes.
-The first is size: as more stations are added, the graph becomes denser and spans a broader spatial extent, which can help capture the regional evolution of irregularities.
-The number of nodes and edges also grows, raising the computational cost of training.
-Dynamic graph frameworks such as PyTorch Geometric Temporal~\cite{Rozemberczki2021PyTorchGeometricTemporal} and TGM~\cite{Chmura2025TGM} provide mechanisms for handling large spatiotemporal graphs, and comparable approaches have been used on graphs with substantially larger node counts~\cite{liu2023largest}.
-The second axis concerns the mix of instruments.
-Different ionospheric sensors operate at different cadences, spatial resolutions, and coverage patterns.
-A heterogeneous graph~\cite{Tang2025DAHG} with distinct node and edge types lets each sensor retain its native sampling, rather than being forced onto a common grid through resampling.
-In this setting, measurement availability becomes part of the learning problem itself, and GNSS can in principle be combined with other ionospheric sensing systems in a single framework, though doing so demands a complex graph design and careful attention to data consistency across sensors.
+Scaling to larger and more diverse observation networks is an immediate next step.
+As more stations are added, the graph becomes denser and spans a broader spatial extent, capturing regional evolution at the cost of higher computational load.
+A more substantive extension is heterogeneous graphs~\cite{Tang2025DAHG} with distinct node and edge types per sensor, allowing GNSS to be combined with other ionospheric sensing systems while letting each retain its native sampling.
+This requires careful graph design and attention to cross-sensor data consistency, but avoids forcing measurements onto a common grid through imputing or resampling.